Homemade pita bread delivers a soft, chewy texture with a signature pocket that makes it perfect for stuffing or dipping.

 4. Shape the Pitas

 Once the dough has risen, punch it down and divide it into 8 equal portions.
+Use a bench scraper to easily portion out the dough into equal pieces.
 Roll each portion into a ball and let them rest for 10 minutes.

-On a floured surface, roll each ball into a 6-inch circle, about ¼ inch thick.
+On a floured surface, roll each ball using a rolling pin into a 6-inch circle, about ¼ inch thick.
 Keep them covered with a towel to prevent drying.

 5. Cook the Pita Bread